-- support people coming to terms with their Parkinson's information by calling diagnosis You can order printed information by calling 0330 124 3250 or vi - help people to manage their medication, so they get the best results and fewer side effects - make referrals to other professionals, such as speech and language therapists and physiotherapists
+- support people coming to terms with their Parkinson's diagnosis - help people to manage their medication, so they get the best results and fewer side effects - make referrals to other professionals, such as speech and language therapists and physiotherapists

 Some nurses are based in the community, such as at your GP surgery.
 Others are based in hospital settings and clinics.